DannyBen/active_cabinet/README.md

 ---

-An ActiveRecord-inspired interface for HashCabinet, the file-basd key-object store.
+An ActiveRecord-inspired interface for [HashCabinet], the file-basd key-object store.

 It allows you to create models that are stored in a file-based key-value store, backed by Ruby's built in [SDBM].

+ActiveCabinet is a tiny library, with only [HashCabinet] as a dependency.

 ---